numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

    .. c:member:: void *parameters

-      A pointer to a structure containing any parameters needed by the loop.
+      A pointer to a structure containing any runtime parameters needed by the loop.
 This is ``NULL`` if no parameters are needed.
 The type of the struct is specific to the loop.

    .. versionchanged:: NumPy 2.4
-      The `parameters` member was added in NumPy 2.4 to allow passing additional information to loops, beginning with it use in sorting loops.
+      The `parameters` member was added in NumPy 2.4.

 .. c:type:: PyArrayMethod_Spec